 To reconnect people with country and environment through practical, hands-on training, Greening Australia’s Canberra Office runs several educational programs.

-Our Kick Start My Career program connects secondary school age Aboriginal and Torres Strait Islander students in Canberra with country and environment through practical, hands-on learning.
+Our Kick Start My Career program connected secondary school age Aboriginal and Torres Strait Islander students in Canberra with country and environment through practical, hands-on learning.

-Delivered by local project officer, Adam Shipp, students spend one day a week over a school term taking part in various activities around the Canberra region such as learning about significant cultural sites, how to identify local bush food and medicine plants, collecting native seed, assisting with propagation, and building respect for culture by connecting with local Aboriginal elders.
+Delivered by local project officer, Adam Shipp, students spent one day a week over a school term taking part in various activities around the Canberra region, such as learning about significant cultural sites, how to identify local bush food and medicine plants, collecting native seed, assisting with propagation, and building respect for culture by connecting with local Aboriginal elders.

 Adam developed the program after noticing a disconnect between young people and traditional school based learning; something he had experienced himself.
-Many children identified as ‘at risk’ in the school environment have responded well to the alternative, hands-on program which provides skill and life-based learning experiences outside of the four walls of their classrooms.
+Many children identified as ‘at risk’ in the school environment responded well to the alternative, hands-on program which provided skill and life-based learning experiences outside the four walls of their classrooms.

-Adam credits his parents, a Wiradjuri father from the Dubbo region and Welsh mother, for inspiring his work and instilling a sense of pride in his identity and culture.
-Adam is passionate about education and the environment and helping other Aboriginal people to connect and re-connect to culture, places and the local environment.
-He is also keen to teach all Australians about the beauty and richness of traditional Aboriginal culture and build a respect for the local Australian bush and email@example.com
+Aaron credits his family from the Kamilaroi and Waliwan countries in Central West NSW, for inspiring his work and instilling a sense of pride in his identity and culture.
+Aaron is passionate about education and the environment and helping other Aboriginal people to connect and re-connect to culture, places and the local environment.
+He is also keen to teach all Australians about the beauty and richness of traditional Aboriginal culture and build a respect for the local Australian bush and wildlife.